Does Croatia implement an autonomous sanctions regime?

 Yes.
 The Ministry of Foreign Affairs maintains a database on sanctions measures enforced by Croatia.

 Does Croatia have a licensing or authorisation system in place?

 According to the Act on International Restrictive Measures (official gazette 139/2008, 41/2014, hereinafter referred to as: the “Act”) in cases when a restriction on disposal of the assets has been imposed towards a financial institutions incorporated in the countries that are subject to restrictive measures, the approval of the Ministry of Finance may be obtained for the authorization of such financial transactions.

 What are the consequences for a breach of sanctions in Croatia?

-For breaches of the other restrictive measures listed above at Question 4, the perpetrator can be punished by a fine or imprisonment up to 3 years.
+For breach of the other restrictive measures listed above at paragraph 4, the perpetrator can be punished by a fine or prison sentence of up to three years.